Customizable, 3D Printable Keyguard for Grid-based, Free-form, and Hybrid AAC Apps on Tablets

 These options will let you take your grid layout to the next level and accommodate idiosyncrasies in certain AAC apps.

-When a typical keyguard is laser-cut from an acrylic sheet, all angles are cut at 90 degrees. keyguard.scad gives you more control angles of the keyguard openings.
+When a typical keyguard is laser-cut from an acrylic sheet, all angles are cut at 90 degrees.
+The keyguard designer gives you more control angles of the keyguard openings when creating a 3D-printed keyguard.
 The plastic between openings looks like this in cross-section:

-You can set how wide the plastic should be between rectangular openings (rail width) or the diameter of circular openings as well as how steep or shallow the slope should be and your preference for how high the rail should get before it gets clipped off.
-When the rail slope is 90 degrees (totally vertical) you have complete freedom to make the keyguard as thick as you want.
-But as you bring the rail slope down basic geometry will limit what’s possible.
+You can set the height and width of rectangular openings or the diameter of circular openings as well as how steep or shallow the cell edge slope should be around each opening as well as your preference for how thick the screen area of the keyguard should be (in the Keyguard Basics section).
+When the cell edge slope is 90 degrees (totally vertical), you can make the keyguard and screen area as thick as you want.
+But as you bring the rail slope down, basic geometry will limit what’s possible.

-As you can see from the image below, the preferred height can be set higher and higher (images 1 and 2), but there comes a point (image 3) where the height just won’t get any greater without increasing the width or increasing the slope:
+As you can see from the images below, the thickness of the screen area can be set higher and higher (images 1 and 2), but there comes a point (image 3) where the height won’t get any greater without decreasing the height or width of the cell openings:

-The slope of the top and bottom edges of a of the cell opening can be controlled independently by the “cell top edge slope” and “cell bottom edge slope” options.
-Much like controlling the message bar edge slope, you can use this option to provide better visual and manual access to small rectangular openings when the tablet is held at a low or high angle.
+The “cell top edge slope” and “cell bottom edge slope” options can independently control the slope of the top and bottom edges of the cell opening.
+Much like managing the message bar edge slope, this option can provide better visual and manual access to small rectangular openings when the tablet is held at a low or high angle.

 You can also choose to cover and/or merge certain cells.
 Cells are numbered from the lower left to the right and then up to the next row.
 A detailed description of these three options can be found here.